Cyclospora Infection (Cyclosporiasis) (cont.)

 Cyclospora Infection Diagnosis

-Diagnosis of Cyclospora infections is not routinely done in the U.S., even on fecal samples, so individuals who have been in endemic areas or who have other health concerns (for example, long-term diarrhea, eating imported foods without careful washing) should inform their medical caregivers especially if they suspect a Cyclospora infection.
-In turn, medical caregivers need to alert laboratories they suspect such infections so that the fecal specimens will be sent to specialized labs that test for Cyclospora parasites.
+Cyclospora infections are not common in the U.S., so individuals who have been in endemic areas or who have other health concerns (for example, long-term diarrhea, eating imported foods without careful washing) should inform their medical caregivers if they suspect a Cyclospora infection.
+In turn, medical caregivers need to alert laboratories they suspect such infections so that the fecal specimens will be tested specifically for Cyclospora parasites.
 In addition, it is likely other tests will be done to determine if other pathogens or similar parasites like Microsporidia are causing the symptoms.

 Labs may need to examine and concentrate samples because only a low number of oocysts are shed into the feces.
 In addition, special stains, fluorescence microscopy, or PCR tests are used to find and identify the parasites.

 Medically Reviewed by a Doctor on 4/24/2015

 Must Read Articles Related to Cyclospora Infection (Cyclosporiasis)

 The eMedicineHealth doctors ask about Cyclospora:

 What symptoms and signs did you experience with your Cyclospora infection?